Staff Augmentation vs Outsourcing: How Do They Differ?

 4. Human resource

 HR functions such as payroll processing, recruitment, and employee benefits administration can be time-consuming and complex.
-Outsourcing these tasks allows you to focus on core business activities while ensuring HR processes are handled efficiently and in compliance with regulations.
+Outsourcing these tasks allows you to focus on core business activities while ensuring HR processes are handled efficiently, in compliance with regulations, and also enhancing the candidate journey.

 5. Accounting and finance